 14. Make a PSL at Home

 Are you craving a pumpkin spice latte??
 I saw Starbucks started selling them earlier than usual this year.
 But did you know you can make your favorite PSL at home?
 Skip the disposable cup and make your own!
-There are lots of recipes on Pinterest, but here’s one to get your started: The Best Homemade Pumpkin Spice Latte.
+There are lots of recipes on Pinterest, but here’s one to get your started: The Best Homemade Pumpkin Spice Lattes.

 15. Zero Waste Fall Inspired Crafts